peterhinch/micropython-async/v3/docs/TUTORIAL.md

         return ret
 ```

-The following is a complete awaitable delay class:
+The following is a complete awaitable delay class.
+Please note that it does not
+run on the Unix port (under investigation).
 ```python
 import uasyncio as asyncio
 import utime